Harvard files legal challenge over Trump's ban on foreign students. Overseas, admitted students wait

 The standoff with Harvard comes as the administration has been tightening scrutiny of student visas nationwide.
 Thousands of students around the country abruptly lost permission to be in the U.S. this spring before the administration reversed itself, and Secretary of State Marco Rubio announced last week the U.S. would "aggressively revoke" visas for students from China.

-The future of Harvard's more than 7,000 international students has been hanging in the balance since the Department of Homeland Security first moved to block its foreign enrollment on May 22.
+The future of Harvard's roughly 7,000 international students has been hanging in the balance since the Department of Homeland Security first moved to block its foreign enrollment on May 22.

 For many, the twists and turns have been exhausting.
 Jing, a 23-year-old master’s student, is currently completing an internship in China this summer, and unsure if he can reenter the U.S. for the fall semester.